 Differences between Current Ratio vs. Quick Ratio

-Current Ratio measures the liquidity of the organization so as to find that the firm resources are enough to meet short term liabilities and also compares the current liabilities to current assets of the firm; whereas Quick Ratio is a type of liquid ratio which compares the cash and cash equivalent or quick assets to current liabilities
+The current ratio measures the organization's liquidity to find that the firm resources are enough to meet short-term liabilities and compares the current liabilities to the firm's current assets.
+In contrast, the Quick Ratio is a liquidity ratio that compares the cash and cash equivalent or quick assets to current liabilities.

 Explained

-As an investor, if you want a quick review of how a company is doing financially, you must look at the current ratio of the company.
-The current ratio means a company’s ability to pay off short term liabilities with its short term assets.
+As an investor, if you want a quick review of how a company is doing financially, you must look at the company's current ratio.
+The current ratio means a company's ability to pay off short-term liabilities with its short-term assets.
 Usually, when the creditors are looking at a company, they look for a higher current ratio; because a higher current ratio will ensure that they will get repaid easily, and the certainty of payment would increase.

 So what current ratio is all about?
-We will simply look at the balance sheet of the company and then select the current assets and divide the current assets by current liabilities of the company during the same period.
+First, we will look at the balance sheet of the company and then select the current assets and divide the current assets by the current liabilities of the company during the same period.

 If we get all we need to know as investors from the current ratio, why should we look at a quick ratio?
 Here’s the catch.

-The quick ratio helps investors get to the bottom of things and discover whether the company has the ability to pay off its current obligations.
-There is only one thing that’s different in the quick ratio than the current ratio.
-While calculating the quick ratio, we take into account all the current assets except inventories.
-Many financial analysts feel that inventory takes a lot of time to turn itself into cash to pay off debt.
-In some cases, we also exclude prepaid expenses to get to the quick ratio.
-Thus, the quick ratio is a better starting point to understand whether the company has the ability to pay off its short term obligations.
+The quick ratio helps investors get to the bottom of things and discover whether the company can pay off its current obligations.
+There is only one thing that's different in the quick ratio than the current ratio.
+While calculating the quick ratio, we consider all the current assets except inventories.
+Many financial analysts feel that inventory takes time to turn itself into cash to pay off debt.
+We also exclude prepaid expenses to get to the quick ratio in some cases.
+Thus, the quick ratio is a better starting point to understand whether the company can pay off its short-term obligations.
 The quick ratio is also called the acid test ratio.

 As we saw earlier that Toll Brothers had a current ratio of 4.6x.
 This makes us believe that they are in the best position to meet their current liabilities.
-However, when we calculate the Quick ratio, we note that its only 0.36x.
-This is due to high levels of Inventory in the balance sheet, as seen below.
+However, when we calculate the Quick ratio, we note that it's only 0.36x.
+This is due to high inventory levels in the balance sheet, as seen below.

 source: Toll Brothers SEC Filings